2023 California Sea Grant State Fellowship

 On the final day of the interviews (October 13, 2022), each host will set up and hold a one hour block of office hours between 4-6pm PST.
 These one hour blocks are informal and unstructured to allow all finalists access for additional questions and discussion with any host.
 Immediately following the office hours, California Sea Grant will send each host a list of finalists that included that host in their top 5.

 By Friday, October 14, 2022 at 11am PST, hosts will submit to California Sea Grant a list of no more than 5 finalists they wish to follow up with on Monday, October 17, 2022 from 12-3pm PST.
 California Sea Grant will send each host their schedule for follow ups.
-Each host will be responsible for providing their own calendar invite for each interview to the appropriate finalist (including a link to a virtual conference platform) for holding follow up conversations.
+California Sea Grant will host the follow-ups on a Zoom call with breakout rooms for each host.
 These short, 15 min discussions should not be structured or utilized as an additional interview, nor be used as an opportunity to discuss ranking (i.e. offering your rank or asking about the rank of someone else).
 More details and guidance will be shared with selected hosts and invited finalists.

 Both hosts and finalists will submit a numerically ranked list by 6pm on Monday October 17.
 California Sea Grant will use a matching algorithm to match each host and finalist.